Flower staging at Aalsmeer FloraHolland in Amsterdam

-Once the transactions are made, the flowers are electronically labeled and placed in buckets, then hurried away on electric carts to the distribution center.
-Here, employees in mini electric trucks pull the buckets of flowers from the rail and redistribute them to new trolleys.
+Once the transactions are made, the flowers are electronically labeled and placed in buckets.
+Next they’re sped away on electric carts to the distribution center.
+Upon arrival, employees in mini electric trucks pull the buckets and redistribute them to new trolleys.
 Then the flowers proceed onwards to their new owners’ processing areas.

 Flowers heading to the distribution hall at Aalsmeer

-Depending on the species and where they are going, the flowers are assigned different packaging to keep them fresh as they travel.
-This may include insulated cardboard boxes (designed for durability), ice packs to provide cooling, and/or flower mats, which absorb humidity and prevent mildew growth.
-Finally, the flowers are sped by truck back to Schiphol airport, where they are quickly loaded back onto planes for delivery overnight.
+Depending on the species and where they are going, the flowers receive different packaging to keep them fresh as they travel.
+This may include insulated cardboard boxes, ice packs to provide cooling, and/or flower mats, which absorb humidity and prevent mildew growth.
+Finally, the flowers are sped by truck back to Schiphol Airport, where they are loaded back onto planes for delivery overnight.